Sacramento looked, but decided against closing some residential roads to prioritize pedestrian safety during the COVID-19 pandemic

 Besides a safer city, more walking will help Sacramento reach its climate change and cleaner air goals, Sacramento Area Bicycle Advocates and WALKSacramento say.

-In a May 18 progress update, the groups say they are partnering with the city to identify two to three corridors of streets that could be slowed to through traffic.
+In a May 18 progress update, the groups had said they are partnering with the city to identify two to three corridors of streets that could be slowed to through traffic.
+City officials met several times with the two groups and evaluated issues such as inadequate sidewalk space, access to parks and to essential services and equity among neighborhoods, but also budget constraints.

 “Definitely, more people and families are out and about on streets, so we want to continue to encourage that,” she said in an email.